wpmarketingteam/WP5.6Marcomms/Questions and Answers/2_twenty_twenty_one_theme.md

 ![Highest level of Accessibility in 2021 Theme](https://github.com/wpmarketingteam/WP5.6Marcomms/blob/master/Questions%20and%20Answers/images/2021-accessibility.png  "Highest level of Accessibility in 2021 Theme")

-While the Twenty Twenty One theme is of this highest accessibility level, accessibility of your site will also depend on which plugins you install.
+While the Twenty Twenty-One theme is of this highest accessibility level, accessibility of your site will also depend on which plugins you install.
 The WordPress Accessibility team recommends that you review all plugins for accessibility before installing them on your site.
 [These scores](https://web.dev/accessibility-scoring/) are also dependent on which plugins you have on your site as well, so be careful and do your research before choosing to install a plugin on your site.

 The WordPress community has a whole team devoted to accessibility which will be celebrating its 10th anniversary in 2021.
 If you want to find more about their work or to and get involved, [visit](https://make.wordpress.org/accessibility/)

-Try the Twenty Twenty One theme for yourself and discover its many benefits.
+Try the Twenty Twenty-One theme for yourself and discover its many benefits.
 The Release Squad working with many other contributors across the WordPress open source project have done a lot of work on this theme and it’s an exciting step forward

 ### Q3.
-What is the Dark Mode in Twenty Twenty One Theme?
+What is the Dark Mode in Twenty Twenty-One Theme?

-Twenty Twenty One will include support for Dark Mode.
+Twenty Twenty-One will include support for Dark Mode.
 This feature can be enabled within the Customizer.

 ![Dark Mode in 2021 theme](https://github.com/wpmarketingteam/WP5.6Marcomms/blob/master/Questions%20and%20Answers/images/Dark-Mode1.png "Dark Mode in 2021 theme")